lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers: Verification of Theory

-We start the proof with the case where $p=1$ and decompose the sampled data set as follows: $\rmX=\cup_{i=0}^K\rmX_i$, where $\rmX_i$ is the set of points sampled from $\mu_i$ for all $0\leq i\leq K$.
+We decompose the sampled data set as follows: $\rmX=\cup_{i=0}^K\rmX_i$, where $\rmX_i$ is the set of points sampled from $\mu_i$ for all $0\leq i\leq K$.
 It follows from~\eqref{eq:main} that the event in \eqref{eq:derivativeii} is the same as the event

 We will prove~\eqref{eq:derivative1} in two steps.
 In the first step we will fix matrices $\bC_0 \in \NScp(d)$ and $\bV_0 \in \Or(d)$ and show that